 The current electrical and plumbing license applications are now available here.

 Click here to view and/or download the electrical license application.
 Click here to view and/or download the plumbing license application.

 FOREST CONSERVATION UPDATE

 Fees for Forest Conservation plans, delineations, and declarations have been updated.
-Also, there are two forestry bills pending which would become effective October 1st, 2009.
 Additionally, the Declaration of Intent forms and Planting Plan Maintenance and Management Agreement have been updated.

 Click here and scroll down to view and/or download the forms.

 The final draft of the Water Resources Element (WRE) of the Dorchester County Comprehensive Plan is now available for review.

 Click here to view and/or download the Water Resources Element document.
 Click here to view and/or download the WRE Appendix.